 This standard was first published in 1966.
-This first revision is being undertaken to update the standard and to incorporate the latest technological advancement/ development that has taken place in various fields.
+This revision is being undertaken to update the standard and to incorporate the latest technological advancement/ development that has taken place in various fields.
 The salient features of this first revision are:

-The standard has been drafted as per latest drafting guidelines.
+The standard has been drafted as per latest drafting guidelines;

-Reference of revised Indian Standard has been given.
+Reference of revised Indian Standard has been given; and

-Clauses related to Marking, BIS Certification and sampling plan have been added/ updated
+Clauses related to marking, BIS certification and sampling plan have been added/ updated.

 Sounding rods with proper markings are one of the means employed on board ships for sounding tanks.
 The sounding rods, when required, are connected to a suitable rope and lowered into the sounding pipe.
 In the forward and after end of the ship, sounding pipes may have to be fitted at an incline or with smooth curves of large radii.
 As it is difficult to lower straight rods into such sounding pipes, sounding rods with flexible joints are used.

-The composition of the committee responsible for formulation of this standard is given as Annex A.
+The composition of the Committee responsible for formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is compiled with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.